halcy/mastodon_mod_tools/README.md

 Very very alpha software.
 Run at own risk.
 Known limitation currently: CLIP model used isn't really good at non-latin charsets for text.

+There is support for triggering on the status.created webhook, but it only really makes sense to do that if you patch mastodon to run it for nonlocal statuses.

 Planned:
 * Bulma - the Broad Utility for Logging Moderation Activity, a tool for logging, archiving and autoclosing (if remote already banned the user) reports